samatar26/cv/README.md

 A non-profit initiative that facilitates the growth of a diverse tech community by running regular programming workshops.

-- Attend wednesday evening workshops in London where I mentor students in React, Node.js, JavaScript, HTML, CSS and Git.
+- Attend Wednesday evening workshops in London where I mentor students in React, Node.js, JavaScript, HTML, CSS and Git.
 - Also provide students with general career advice.

 ---